Sophia University: Campuses

+Students of Department of Nursing, Faculty of Human Sciences, starting from their second year, and students of the Course of Midwifery, commute to Mejiro Seibo campus at Shinjuku.
+Mejiro Seibo campus was originally the campus of Seibo College, before it merged with Sophia University, and the department has retained connection to the nearby Seibo Hospital.

 The Tokyo office of the Council on International Educational Exchange, the student exchange organisation, which oversees roughly half of the international students, is also based on the main Yotsuya Campus.
-The Shakujii (Tokyo) campus houses the Faculty of Theology.
+The Shakujii (Tokyo) campus housed the Faculty of Theology.
 The Hadano campus in Kanagawa Prefecture is home to the Sophia Junior College, as well as a number of seminar halls and athletics complexes.